The Flying Neutrinos

 The Flying Neutrinos are an American jazz band from New Orleans.

 The band consists of Ingrid Lucia (vocals), Dan Levinson (saxophone), Matthew Munisteri (guitar), Todd Londagin (trombone), Jim Greene (double bass), and David Berger (drums).
 David Pearlman (a.k.a.
-Poppa Neutrino), father of Ingrid Lucia, and his wife Betsy started the band in the 1980s.
+Poppa Neutrino), father of Ingrid Lucia, and his wife Betsy, who started the band in the 1980s.
 Pearlman was in the press for his trip across the Atlantic Ocean in a raft.

+Origins

+In an interview with the Dallas Morning News, Todd Londagin's mother said:We're called 'The Flying Neutrinos,' because neutrinos are the smallest things in the universe.
+They are in everything.
+In our own little way, we though you couldn't live without US.